espocrm/documentation/docs/administration/backup-and-restore.md

 ### Step 1.
 Backup files

 Create an archive of the directory content of installed EspoCRM.
 The default path for Ubuntu is `/var/www/html`.
-You may use this command:
+You can use this command:

 ```bash
 tar -czf "files.tar.gz" -C /var/www/html .